 While this is not a direct universal remote, I still wanted it on my list of Logitech Harmony alternatives, as you can use it to upgrade your existing streaming remotes.

 Last update on 06/04/2023 / Affiliate links / Images from Amazon Product Advertising API

 #7 – Best for Gearheads: MX-990

-The MX-990 also boasts compatibility with over 220,000 devices from 5,000 brands and six unique programmable buttons to make switching between modes easy.
+The MX-990 also boasts compatibility with over 220,000 devices from 5,000 brands and six unique programmable buttons, making switching between modes easy.
 The remote feels solid in hand, and the button layout is probably the best among all the remotes I have tested, including Harmony.
 The only drawback to this remote is that it requires a technical versed in the MX-990’S proprietary software to program the remote for your devices.
-This is not a DIY option, which is not clear from Amazon’s sales page.
+This is not a DIY option, which is unclear from Amazon’s sales page.

 Best Logitech Harmony Alternatives – Over to You